CFeregrino/scWGCNA/README.md

 ## Basic scWGCNA workflow

+**A few words on data**: \* This package is an adaptation of WGCNA, which was originally intended to find modules of co-expression in RNA-seq bulk data.
+We are therefore not sure of how it would behave with multi-batch data, and batch effects.
+We suggest to calculate modules based on one sample / library.
+\* If you are planning to compare the modules of co-expression across samples (conditions / species) try to restrict the analysis to genes that are present and expressed across all samples, to obtain the best results.
+\* This package works with Seurat objects, we therefore suggest to bare in mind and control what your default assay is, since this is used by the different functions.

 ### Pseudocell calculation

 -   Our first step is to calculate pseudocells from a Seurat object with